bigboomdesign/big-boom-directory/README.md

 * Automatically detect URL and social media fields, converting them into links

-* Support for ACF Gallery field with integration using Lightbox
+* Support for ACF field types like image, date, and gallery field with integration using Lightbox

-* Full-featured search widget with customizable search filters and field selection for the search results
+* Full-featured advanced search widget with customizable filters and field selection for the search results display

-* Use hooks to further customize post type registration and front end display
+* Use hooks to further customize core functionality like post type editing and registration, front end field display and value processing, and more

 * The following add-ons are available and/or currently under development: